cmcurtis/school-projects/dpl/evaluator/README.md

     # do something #
   END

+comparisons can be made as follows: less than : < greater than : > equal to : ==
+less than or equal to : =<
+greater than or equal to : =>

 Arrays are created as such where size is the desired size of the array: let x = call newArray{#size#}